 10. Establish a Financial Policy Manual

-The church's finance team ensures all financial resources comply with the church’s financial guidelines and match the church's vision.
+The church's finance team ensures that all financial resources are used comply with the church’s financial guidelines and match the church's vision.

-One of the finance team's duties is to produce a written church finances best practices document that includes:
+One of the finance team's duties is to produce written best practices in church finances that include:

-• A code of ethics and conduct that is signed and agreed on by each individual responsible for managing the church's finances
+- A code of ethics and conduct that each individual responsible for managing the church's finances signs and agrees to

 Establishing a financial policy manual can help church leaders manage finances transparently and efficiently.